My Personal Journey

 For one, I was intrigued to see how thinkers over the millennia had struggled with the question of the relationship between mind and body.

 While this discussion might seem too abstract to be relevant to our everyday lives, I believe that we continue to see the legacy of this ‘mind-body problem’ in modern medicine, in which we have a far greater understanding of the mechanisms of the body than we have of the consciousness that animates it, or the mystery of how consciousness comes to live in a body at all.
-As brilliant and effective as our medicine can be, it does not normally fully account for the influence of mind and body on each other — or, more truthfully, how mind and body are not separate from each other at all.
+As brilliant and effective as our medicine can be, it does not normally fully account for the influence of mind and body on each other — or, more accurately, how mind and body are not separate at all.

 I resolved to not only acknowledge and honour both mind and body in my perspective on health, but to become skilled in working with both.